cepthomas/Wavicler/README.md

 - Selection play, rewind, loop on/off, auto-start on/off.

 ## Selection
-- Beats mode:
-  - Establish timing by select two samples and identify corresponding number of beats.
-  - Show in waveform.
-  - Subsequent selections are by beat using snap.

 - Time mode:
   - Select two times using ?? resolution.
   - Shows number of samples and time in UI.